grtjn/mlvagrant/README.md

 By default these scripts create 3 'chef/centos-6.5' Vagrant vms, running in VirtualBox.
 The names and ips will be recorded in /etc/hosts of host and vms.
 MarkLogic 7.0-4 (including dependencies) will be installed on all three vms, and bootstrapped to form a cluster.
 MLCP, Zip/Unzip, Nodejs, Gulp, Forever, and Git will be installed, and configured.
 A bare git repository will be prepared in /space/projects.
 All automatically with just a few commands.

 Each VM takes roughly 2.5Gb.
-The template, together with 3 VMs will take about 10Gb of disk space.
+The VM template, together with 3 VMs will take about 10Gb of disk space.
+In addition, each VM that is launched will claim 2Gb of RAM, and 2 CPU cores.
+Make sure you have sufficient resources!

 Credits to [@peetkes](https://github.com/peetkes) and [@miguelrgonzalez](https://github.com/miguelrgonzalez) for giving me a head start with this.